cscart/docs/en/user_guide/manage_products/categories/category_attributes.rst

 .. note::

-	For more information on blocks, see `Look and Feel → Layouts <http://docs.cs-cart.com/4.3.x/user_guide/look_and_feel/layouts/index.html>`_.
+	For more information on blocks, see `Look and Feel → Layouts <http://docs.cs-cart.com/4.4.x/user_guide/look_and_feel/layouts/index.html>`_.

 Add-ons
 *******

 Applicable category attributes that depend on the active add-on modules.
-Requires commercial license.

 *	**SEO name** - The value to which the standard URL will be changed.
 *	**Age verification** - If selected, the access to the category is limited by the customer age.